WATTx/code-challenges/README.md

 # wattx Code Challenges

-The WATTx Code Challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use at wattx.
+The wattx Code Challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use at wattx.

 The Challenge creates a foundation for further onsite collaboration during your interview.
 Additionally, we want you to get a feel for some of the most common tasks you'll encounter at wattx.